Overview

 • a rest parameter (...[T]).

-Structural object types, { ... }, are simple property records, whose field order is sensitive.
+Record types { ... } are simple property records, whose field order is sensitive.
 Those types are compiled into efficient structures.

 type N1 = { x : decimal, y : decimal };